phpDocumentor/phpDocumentor/docs/manual/for-users/validating-documentation-in-your-code.rst

 During parsing
 ~~~~~~~~~~~~~~

-When you invoke DocBlox to analyze the sourcecode it will output any error found
+When you invoke phpDocumentor to analyze the sourcecode it will output any error found
 to the screen.

 Example::